Skip to main content

 2. Clients

-Your DatAds workspace consists of at least one client.
-If you are an agency or have access to multiple ad accounts within a platform, it makes sense to split them across different ad accounts on different clients.
+💡 Tip: If you are an agency or have access to multiple ad accounts within a platform, it makes sense to split them across different ad accounts on different clients.

-For agencies or solo marketers: Each client represents one of your customers.
+Each client represents one of your customers.

-For brands: Each client can represent an ad account, for example.
+Each client can represent an ad account, for example.
 If you have several advertising accounts (e.g. for different countries or brands), you can organize them separately at client level.

-Important: If you only have one advertising account per platform, you only need one client.
+IMPORTANT: If you only have one advertising account per platform, you only need one client. ❗

 3. Members / Team

-Members are the people in your team who have access to your workspace.
+Members are the people in your team who have access to your Workspace.

-There are three roles with different authorizations:
+There are three roles with different permission levels:

-• Admin: Has full access to all functions.
+-> Has full access to all features.

 Did this answer your question?